 Govt will give 5G spectrum for trials to all players: Prasad

-The government has decided to give 5G spectrum for trials to all players, including Huawei.
+The government has decided to give 5G spectrum for trials to all players, including those partnering with Huawei.
 "We have taken a decision to give 5G spectrum for trials to all players," Telecom Minister Ravi Shankar Prasad said.

 An in-principle decision has been taken in this regard, Prasad said at an event here.
 "5G is future, it is speed.
 We will encourage new innovation in 5G," he added.

-Sources said all operators and vendors, including Huawei, will be included in trials.
+Sources said all operators and vendors, including Huawei, will be covered in trials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)